initLab/initLab/Regulations.md

    equipment and furniture.
 4. The Council is responsible for the reporting of revenue and expenditure of init Lab.
-5. Members of the Council are elected and excluded with a voted Council decision.
+5. Members of the Council are elected and excluded by a decision of the general meeting of the members of init Lab.
 6. If there is conflict between Members, arbitrator is the Council.
 7. Decisions of the Council are taken into action if at least 2 Council Members voted 'FOR', and no Council Members voted 'AGAINST'.